 The Maryland & Pennsylvania Railroad linked York and Baltimore.
 It carried milk and produce from local farms, goods from local factories and people going to work or the city to shop, according to Jerry McCloskey, president of the society.

-The Maryland Division, from Whiteford south, was
+The Maryland Division, from Whiteford south, was abandoned in 1958.

 Denny's Mill was built in the 1750s where the north and south branches of Muddy Creek meet.
 By 1789, the Village of Muddy Creek Forks was one of three polling places in York County.